pocketnetteam/pocketnet.core/README.md

 in order to mint blocks with rewards and transactions fees.
 Half of rewards in each block go to content creators based on ratings their content gathers from users.
 [Read more in the article.](https://pocketnet.app/docs/Pocketnet%20Whitepaper%20Draft%20v2.pdf)

+What should I know?
+---
+This software allows you to participate in the work of the blockchain network - [Help center `https://pocketnet.app/help`](https://pocketnet.app/help?page=faq).

+To start a node independently, you need basic skills of working with the operating system, understanding the principle of the blockchain network.
+A deeper level of personal computer proficiency is welcome.

 Usage
 =====